reside-eng/npm-dependency-stats-action/README.md

 ## Ideas

 - `ignore` input to ignore dependencies (instead of loading from dependabot config)
-- Setting to only check production dependencies (not include dev dependencies)
 - Use `npm outdated` if yarn is not being used
 - Output stats for multiple package levels in a single run